 Easy Dinner Rolls (with Two Ingredient Dough)

-If you’re looking for a lighter version of a classic dinner roll, these Two-Ingredient Dough Dinner Rolls are a perfect choice.
-In only 30 minutes, two-ingredient dough makes a healthier dinner roll alternative that’s full of protein and healthy nutrients.
-No more frustrating kneading and waiting around for dough to rise, you just whip it up and bake.
+If you're looking for a lighter version of a classic dinner roll, these Two-Ingredient Dough Dinner Rolls are a perfect choice.
+This two-ingredient dough makes a healthier dinner roll alternative that's full of protein and less carbs than regular rolls.
+No more frustrating kneading and letting the dough rise in a warm place, you just whip it up and bake.

 These homemade dinner rolls are golden brown on the outside, yet soft and fluffy on the inside.
 When brushed with some butter, they are the most indulgent and delicious appetizer or side dish for all your favorite meals.